 Watch for little ghosts and goblins on Halloween, as your neighborhood transforms into the haunting grounds for dozens of trick-or-treaters.

-• Avoid distractions, including cell phones, the radio and CD player.
+- Avoid distractions, including cell phones, the radio and music players.

-• Watch for children, and pay attention to what is happening on sidewalks and the roadway.
+- Watch for children, and pay attention to what’s happening on sidewalks and the roadway.

-• Be cautious around vehicles that have stopped in the roadway – don’t pass.
+- Be cautious around vehicles that have stopped in the roadway – and don’t pass.
 They could be dropping off children.

 Parents, keep your children safe on Halloween by: